Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you could kick the person in the pants responsible for most of your trouble, you wouldn't sit for a month."
+> "To create more positive results in your life, replace 'if only' with 'next time'."
-> — **Theodore Roosevelt**
+> — **Celestine Chua**

 ---